aregsar/aregsarblog/blog/2019/github-pages-tech-stack-jekyll-markdown-liquid/index.md

 ## Markdown files and Github Flavored Markdown

 Github pages uses standard Github repositories to host Github pages content.
-The URL path structure of the published pages follows the repository diectory hierarchy and content structure.
+The URL path structure of the published pages follows the repository directory hierarchy and content structure.

 Each directory can contain a default markdown page named `index.md`.
 Each directory can also contain other markdown and html pages.